-Our policy automatically includes employees’ children aged between 30 days and 21 years, as long as
+Our policy automatically includes employees' children from birth until 21 years, as long as

 - a child of the insured employee or

-- a stepchild of the insured employee due to marriage or registered civil partnership who is financially dependent upon the insured employee or
+- a stepchild of the insured employee due to marriage or registered civil partnership who is financially dependant upon them, or

-Children are covered for the same illnesses and conditions as the insured employee.
-The benefit payable under the policy is 25% of the employee’s benefit up to a maximum of £20,000.
-Cover for a child is dependent on the employee remaining in the policy.
+The benefit payable for a child under the policy is 25% of the employee's benefit up to a maximum of £20,000.

 A spouse, partner or registered civil partner can also be covered for an additional cost.
 The benefit payable under the policy can be up to a maximum of £250,000